We label everything that happens in our life into two categories: Good or Bad

 It always intrigues me how most of these clichés ring true.
 If you notice, the common pattern is that:

-When the reality of our lives is better than we expected, we are happy.
+When the reality of our lives is better than our expectations, we are happy.
 And when the reality is worse than our expectations, we are unhappy.

 This way, you’re being proactive, not reactive.

 Or maybe, maybe, don’t expect anything at all (well, maybe that will do).

 I love what author James Altucher wrote in The Most Important Thing Willy Wonka Ever Said: